 - Grand Lake Cultural Cuisine Tour: Savor locally-sourced Italian comfort food from a neighborhood kitchen on the banks of Lake Merritt.
 Visit one of world’s best spice shops according to Food & Wine Magazine.
 Take a samba-filled tour with a selection of sweet and savory bocadillos from the most authentic Cuban restaurant in Grand Lake, and finish with a pastry from Oakland’s newest French patisserie.

 - Rockridge Neighborhood Food Tour: A fluffy morning bun from the best French patisserie in the Bay Area, exotic cheeses at Oakland’s European-style marketplace, house-made sausages from a Rockridge local butcher, crispy chicken tacos, and ice cream: this food tour will showcase the best of this lush Oakland neighborhood.
-If you kinda want a tour that’s just ice cream (no judgement) guess what?
+If you kinda want a tour that’s just ice cream (no judgment) guess what?
 There’s one of those, too.

 - Temescal Tastes Tour: Tacos from Cholita Linda, an award-winning Breton pastry from a local artisan baker, authentic Ethiopian injera and wot, Korean rice bowls, treats from the trendy Temescal Alley, and more in Oakland’s Temescal neighborhood.